The Vault of Horror (film): Home media

 Together with Tales from the Crypt, The Vault of Horror was released on a Midnite Movies double feature DVD on 11 September 2007.
-The version used is the edited U.S. theatrical PG re-release (the original theatrical release in the U.S. was the unedited R-rated version), which replaces some of the gorier scenes with still images (notably the final shot of "Midnight Mess" showing Harold's neck being tapped for blood, and Arthur Critchit (Terry-Thomas) dropping from a hammer blow in "The Neat Job") to receive an MPAA PG rating.
+The version used is the 83 minute U.S. theatrical PG re-release (the original theatrical release in the U.S. was the 87 minute R-rated version), which replaces some of the gorier scenes with still images (notably the final shot of "Midnight Mess" showing Harold's neck being tapped for blood, and Arthur Critchit (Terry-Thomas) dropping from a hammer blow in "The Neat Job") to receive an MPAA PG rating.
 The U.K. Vipco DVD release featured the original unedited U.K. print.

 An uncensored version was first shown on the British TV channel Film4 on 25 August 2008, and later released by Scream Factory on a double-feature Blu-ray with Tales From The Crypt.
 Questions have been raised as to if these prints are still missing a scene in which the characters who walk to the graveyard are seen with dead, skeletal faces.
 It may be that this shot has been lost; no prints containing it have ever surfaced, and there is no evidence it was ever included in the final release prints, as even the original unedited prints that have surfaced do not include a scene resembling the photo.
-It also has been widely speculated that the image was just a photo taken for promotional purposes and was never a filmed scene, as Curt Jürgens' character Sebastian is portrayed by a different actor in the photo.
-Jürgens' character is the main focus of the end sequence; hence, some have stated that a scene is unlikely to have been filmed with a different actor portraying the character, for audiences would have noticed the change.
+It also has been widely speculated that the image was just a photo taken for promotional purposes and was never a filmed scene, as Curt Jurgens' character Sebastian is portrayed by a different actor in the photo.
+Jurgens' character is the main focus of the end sequence; hence, some have stated that a scene is unlikely to have been filmed with a different actor portraying the character, for audiences would have noticed the change.